privateryann1/ryan-portfolio/index.md

 ### Ticket System
 ![Ticket System Picture](https://i.imgur.com/HBMJ31a.png)
 This is a system that turns the standard '@' admin message into a ticket.
-Staff members can accept tickets, and it has quick access for steam, bring, goto, and return using the actions button.
+Staff members can accept tickets, and it has quick access for SteamID, bring, goto, and return using the actions button.

 ### ClonewarsRP "AI"
 ![CWRP AI Gif](https://raw.githubusercontent.com/privateryann1/ryan-portfolio/master/gifs/simpleai.gif)